aureliayang/EcoSLIM_CONUS/README.md

 * Thanks so much to the following software engineers for their guidance in the development:
 ***NVIDIA, Carl Ponder; Princeton University, Bei Wang***
 * Thanks so much to CONUS2.0 team for providing the CONUS2.0 model for tests
 * Thanks so much to Prof. Reed Maxwell and Prof. Laura Condon for the support in the application of conputational resources: We won the **NACR Accelerated Scientific Discovery program** this fall.
-We will run particle tracking based on the CONUS2.0 model on the coming supercomputer Derecho using 100 NVIDIA A100 GPUs.
+We will run particle tracking based on the CONUS2.0 model on the coming NCAR supercomputer ***Derecho*** using 100 NVIDIA A100 GPUs.

 ## CONUS domain
 ![image](https://github.com/aureliayang/EcoSLIM_CONUS/blob/main/imgs/conus.png)